Bridging the Gap against Social Isolation

 Registration: All teams must register by the specified deadline and provide all required information.

-Attendance: Team members must attend all mandatory workshops, mentoring sessions, and events.
-Absences must be communicated in advance and justified.
+Attendance: Team members must endeavour to attend all workshops, mentoring sessions, and events.

 Commitment: Teams are expected to commit the necessary time and effort to develop their solutions.
 This includes meeting project milestones and deadlines set by the organiser.